The NLP Task Effectiveness of Long-Range Transformers: Analysis

 \subsection{Query-Guided Extraction and Decoding}

-Different from other long-doc problems, the queries in QA can be treated as a ``guidance'' on how to read the documents, and it is interesting to see if the encoders can exploit this structure.
-Therefore, we conduct attribution analysis on TriviaQA with Longformer and BigBird.\footnote{We adopt the same strategy as in \cref{sec:attr}} The results are shown on \cref{fig:trivia-gradient}, where we plot the relationship between the proportion of accumulated gradients on queries and the proportion of query tokens in the document.
-We find that models with global tokens (Longformer$^G$ and BigBird) pay more attention on queries, which in turn helps them to outperform the baseline models (cf. \cref{tab:QA-1}).
+Different from other problems, the queries in QA can be treated as a ``guidance'' on how to read the documents.
+To see if the encoders can exploit this structure, we conduct attribution analysis on TriviaQA with Longformer and BigBird.
+The results are shown on \cref{fig:trivia-gradient}, where we plot the relationship between the proportion of accumulated gradients on queries and the proportion of query tokens in the document.
+It is clear that models with global tokens pay more attention to queries (p value < $0.01$ except for one exception), which is consistent with the purpose of their design.

 For scenarios where seq2seq decoding meets queries, intuition suggests queries could instruct the cross-attention to attend to specific tokens, making the decoding more \textit{selective}.
-Thus, we plot the entropy of attention distribution on source sequence against the doc length in \cref{fig:query_entropy}.
-Longformer with global token unquestionably has lower entropy, implying their decoding is more targeted.
+From \cref{fig:query_entropy}, the entropy of attention distribution on source sequence against the doc length, we see Longformer with global token unquestionably has lower entropy ($p$ value < 0.01), implying more targeted decoding.